ZeroScene: A Zero-Shot Framework for 3D Scene Generation from a Single Image and Controllable Texture Editing: Method

 In scene composition tasks, foreground instances typically occupy the visual focus, while background objects, despite their relatively simple structures, are often overlooked.
 However, as an essential component of scene construction, the background plays an irreplaceable role: on one hand, the geometric structure of the background provides physical support and serves as the foundation for collision detection in object-scene interaction simulations; on the other hand, as a static contextual environment, it offers the necessary spatial reference and optical basis for global illumination effects such as shadow casting and ambient occlusion.
 Therefore, our system also incorporates background entities with practical geometric significance (e.g., walls, floors, tables) into the generation scope.

 Considering that large portions of the background are frequently occluded by foreground objects, the corresponding point cloud data is incomplete.
 To address this, we employ a VLM \cite{hurst2024gpt} for iterative object removal, obtaining a complete background image devoid of all foreground instances and their shadows.
 Based on this image, we utilize DUSt3R \cite{wang2024dust3r} to re-estimate a colored background point cloud.
+Since the background is generally composed of regular planar surfaces such as floors and walls, we first partition the point cloud into distinct regions according to its normal distribution.
+For the point cloud subset $\mathcal{B} = \{b_i\}_{i=1}^N$ corresponding to each region, we adopt robust RANSAC sampling combined with the constrained least squares method to extract its principal plane parameters $\mathbf{\pi} = [\mathbf{n}^\top, d]^\top$, where $\mathbf{n} \in \mathbb{R}^3$ denotes the unit normal vector and $d$ is the intercept.
+Specifically, we optimize the parameters by minimizing the sum of squared distances from the inlier set $\mathcal{S} \subseteq \mathcal{B}$ to the plane, formulated as:

-Subsequently, through post-processing steps such as denoising, vertex normal estimation, Poisson reconstruction, and planar smoothing, we obtain a colored explicit geometric model of the background.
-Finally, we employ Hunyuan3D-Paint 2.1 \cite{feng2025romantex, he2025materialmvp} to generate PBR material textures.
+Subsequently, we perform denoising on the point cloud with the constraints imposed by the fitted plane, and take this as a geometric prior to guide the subsequent Poisson reconstruction, thus yielding a smooth and continuous background mesh with color attributes.
+Finally, we perform scale calibration on the background model according to the known foreground depth range, and employ Hunyuan3D-Paint 2.1 \cite{feng2025romantex, he2025materialmvp} to generate PBR material textures.
 Similar to foreground instances, we represent background entities as a set of learnable parameters $\phi = \{T, R, S\}$ in 3D space and optimize their layout using the loss function in Eq. \ref{eq:1}, thereby achieving a unified and harmonious assembly of the complete scene with both foreground and background elements.